-The Creative Cloud software is available for Brown-paid faculty, staff, and active students.
-If you are inelligible for this software, you can review this KB article about getting a discounted version.
+The Creative Cloud software will only function for Brown-paid faculty, staff, and active students.
+If you are ineligible for this software, you can review this KB article about getting a discounted version.

 Before you begin

 Any Adobe software already installed on your device should be removed before installing Adobe Creative Cloud.
 There have been known issues where previously installed Adobe software prevent Creative Cloud from activating correctly.

 If you've installed previous Brown versions of Adobe, you should uninstall the Adobe software and run this License Removal Tool.

 If you experience issues with activating the Creative Cloud software, even after reinstalling, review the Troubleshooting section of this article.

 You can visit Adobe's System Requirements Page to check if your computer can run any of the software included with Creative Cloud suite.

 You can only activate Creative Cloud on two devices at the same time; one will need to be deauthorized before activating it on a third.
 You also cannot run the software on both devices at the same time.
 You can view and manage your activated devices here and also reference the Troubleshooting section of this article.